xamarin/Xamarin.Auth/GettingStarted.md

 	AccountStore.Create ().Save (e.Account, "Skydrive");

-Accounts are stored and uniquely identified using a key composed of the account's `Username` and a "Service ID", both of which are strings.
-The service ID is any string that is used when fetching accounts from the store.
+Saved Accounts are uniquely identified using a key composed of the account's `Username` property and a "Service ID".
+The "Service ID" is any string that is used when fetching accounts from the store.

 If an account already exists, calling `Save` will overwrite it.
 This is convenient for services that expire the credentials store in the account object.